strata-mvc/strata/docs/controllers_view.md

 <php endif; ?>
 ~~~

+## Rendering

+### Loading view templates

-The most frequent use case will be to load a template file that will contain your HTML using the `loadTemplate` function.
+Frequently, you will will have to load a template file containing your HTML.
+To load a template file in which all view variables are instanciated, you can use the `loadTemplate` function.

 ~~~ php
 <?php